ecbypi/paraphrase/README.md

 # paraphrase

-paraphrase is a DSL to map one or multiple request params to model scopes.
+paraphrase provides a way to map one or multiple request params to model scopes.

 paraphrase was designed and geared towards building a query-based public API where you may want to require certain parameters to prevent consumers from